News from Kochi-power Research Institute (Part 26)

 So does that mean it’s a bad rating?

 Well, I recorded all the episodes when it aired, so I don’t have such a bad impression of it, but I’m personally not interested in the episode about supernatural power.
 If it hadn’t brought up “Newtype," the story would have been more to my liking as a war story.
 It’s a little hard to understand why “Gundam" is still so popular, even with plastic models.
-I wonder if that’s what the creators of those days also think?
+I’m sure the creators at the time think so, too.

 What do you think of the works after “Gundam" of director Yoshiyuki Tomino?